bulletmark/arch-upgrade/README.md

 NOTE: Arch users can just install
 [_arch-upgrade from the AUR_](https://aur.archlinux.org/packages/arch-upgrade/) and skip to the next section.

-    # Install python-html2text + git
+    # Install curl, python-html2text, git
-    # Install zenity + wmctrl if you are going to use the GUI, i.e. not
+    # Install zenity, wmctrl if you are going to use the GUI, i.e. not
     # just on the command line.
+E.g. you don't need these on a server.
     git clone http://github.com/bulletmark/arch-upgrade
     cd arch-upgrade
     sudo make install